Year

 This unit will be delivered using a combination of lectures and workshops.
 Other study components might include on-line webinars, podcasts, readings, discussion forums etc. The balance of the hours is comprised of self-directed study.

-This unit begins by introducing students to the key institutions and roles of the juvenile justice system in Australia.
-This is the basic knowledge of the system students need.
-It then helps students to develop their understanding of these institutions and their policies.
+This unit begins by introducing you to the key institutions and roles of the juvenile justice system in Australia.
+This is the basic knowledge of the system you need.
+It then helps you to develop your understanding of these institutions and their policies.
 When doing this, particular emphasis will be placed on examining the ways they help to support human dignity, recognise and accommodate diversity, promote the common good, and the need for a sustainable environment.
-In the later parts of the unit, the different institutions and roles of the criminal justice system are viewed more as a system of complimentary parts, operating through the application of different philosophies.
-As a consequence, students will develop their understanding of trends in the juvenile justice system, and emerging philosophies.
+In the later parts of the unit, the different institutions and roles of the criminal justice system are viewed more as a system of complementary parts, operating through the application of different philosophies.
+As a consequence, you will develop your understanding of trends in the juvenile justice system, and emerging philosophies.

 Further to this, to ensure students are ready to transition from the Diploma and articulate into the second year of undergraduate study, transition pedagogies will be incorporated into the unit as the key point of differentiation from the standard unit.
 This focuses on an active and engaging approach to learning and teaching practices, and a scaffolded approach to the delivery of curriculum to enhance student learning in a supportive environment.
 This will ensure that students develop foundation level discipline-based knowledge, skills and attributes, and simultaneously the academic competencies required of students to succeed in this unit.